oasisprotocol/oasis-web3-gateway/docker/README.md

 set up localnet for developing dApps running on Emerald or Sapphire:

 - oasis-node and oasis-net-runner
-- Emerald or Sapphire ParaTime .orc bundles
+- Emerald or Sapphire ParaTime localnet .orc bundles
 - oasis-web3-gateway
 - oasis-deposit helper to fund local development accounts